LeonardoZV/async-client-server-communication/README.md

 ## HTTP2 Push :skull:

-Developers from Chromium removed the support of this feature.
+Developers from Chromium removed the support for this feature.
 As Chrome has 70% of market share (2022), they are effectively killing HTTP2 Push.
 As HTTP2 Push is not mandatory, Chromium keeps being HTTP2 compliant.

 Chromium Team announcement (2021): https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/0o4J1GEjAgAJ